Southeast Chapter Board

 J.P.
 Johns, President

 Mr. J.P.
-Johns, PE, has over 18 years’ experience in hydrology and hydraulic analysis of urban waterways with additional experience in erosion prevention and sediment control, post-construction water quality, and NPDES MS4 program implementation.
+Johns, PE, has over 20 years’ experience in hydrology and hydraulic analysis of urban waterways with additional experience in erosion prevention and sediment control, post-construction water quality, and NPDES MS4 program implementation.
 He earned a B.S. degree in Agricultural Engineering and an MS degree in Biosystems Engineering from Clemson University.
 He received the IECA 2014 Sustained Contributor Award, and the 2018 Most Distinguished Technical Paper and the 2022 Annual Conference Presenter of the Year awards.
-He is currently the Vice President of the IECA Southeast Chapter, is a member of the South Carolina Association of Stormwater Managers, the Water Environment Association of South Carolina, and sits on the ASTM D18 and C27 committees.
+He is currently the President of the IECA Southeast Chapter, is a member of the South Carolina Association of Stormwater Managers, the Water Environment Association of South Carolina, and sits on the ASTM D18 and C27 committees.